Religious Exemptions in Adoption and Foster Care (HEA 1389)

 Oppose

 For example, LGBTQ+ youth are disproportionately represented in foster care and face heightened risks of rejection, abuse, and homelessness.
-Broad religious exemptions increase the likelihood that these children will be placed in non-affirming homes, undermining their safety, dignity, and mental health.
+Broad religious exemptions increase the likelihood that these children will be placed in non-affirming homes or denied affirming services, undermining their safety, dignity, and mental health.

 The ACLU of Indiana strongly supports the right of Hoosiers to their sincerely held religious beliefs, but that right must not come at the expense of vulnerable children.
-We oppose this bill because when it comes to foster care and adoption, the best interests of the child are the most important factors.
+We oppose this law because decisions about foster care and adoption should be guided by the best interests, safety, and well-being of the child, not by sweeping exemptions that make it harder for the state to act in a child’s interest.